BitGo/BitGoJS/modules/express/README.md

 BitGo Express runs as a service in your own datacenter, and handles the client-side operations involving your own keys, such as partially signing transactions before submitting to BitGo.
 This ensures your keys never leave your network, and are not seen by BitGo.
 BitGo Express can also proxy the standard BitGo REST APIs, providing a unified interface to BitGo through a single REST API.

+# Documentation

+Comprehensive documentation on the APIs provided by BitGo Express can be found at our [Platform API Reference](https://www.bitgo.com/api/v2/#tag/Express).

 # Running BitGo Express

 ## Docker